kubernetes/minikube/site/content/en/docs/commands/start.md

       --cache-images                      If true, cache docker images for the current bootstrapper and load them into the machine.
 Always false with --driver=none. (default true)
       --cni string                        CNI plug-in to use.
 Valid options: auto, bridge, calico, cilium, flannel, kindnet, or path to a CNI manifest (default: auto)
       --container-runtime string          The container runtime to be used (docker, cri-o, containerd). (default "docker") --cpus string                       Number of CPUs allocated to Kubernetes.
-Use 'max' to use the maximum number of CPUs. (default "2")
+Use "max" to use the maximum number of CPUs. (default "2")
       --cri-socket string                 The cri socket path to be used.
       --delete-on-failure                 If set, delete the current cluster if start fails and try again.
 Defaults to false.
       --disable-driver-mounts             Disables the filesystem mounts provided by the hypervisors